-Molluscum contagiosum (MC) is a common skin problem caused by a viral infection in the top layers of the skin.
-MC causes one or more lesions or bumps on the skin and looks something like warts or pimples.
-It is a common problem in children but can also occur in adults.
+Molluscum contagiosum is a common skin problem caused by a viral infection in the top layers of the skin.
+It causes one or more lesions or bumps to form anywhere on the body.
+Direct contact with contagious bumps, especially if they’re scratched, or touching a contaminated surface is how it’s transmitted.

-MC does not progress to more serious diseases, such as cancer.
-However, MC skin lesions can be bothersome and disfiguring.
+Molluscum does not progress to more serious diseases, such as cancer.
+However, the lesions can be bothersome, disfiguring and stigmatizing.

 What are the symptoms, and how is it diagnosed?